BeeStation/BeeStation-Hornet/tgui/README.md

 - `/packages/tgui/styles/components` - CSS classes which are used in UI components.
 These stylesheets closely follow the [BEM](https://en.bem.info/methodology/) methodology.
 - `/packages/tgui/styles/interfaces` - Custom stylesheets for your interfaces.
 Add stylesheets here if you really need a fine control over your UI styles.
 - `/packages/tgui/styles/layouts` - Layout-related styles.
 - `/packages/tgui/styles/themes` - Contains themes that you can use in tgui.
-Each theme must be registered in `/packages/tgui/index.js` file.
+Each theme must be registered in the `/packages/tgui/index.js` file.

 ## Component Reference